9AD589B1/StatisticalInferenceCourseProjectGSS/stat_inf_project.Rmd

 ##Synopsis

-This analysis performs exploratory data anlaysis and statiscal inferance with a General Social Survey (GSS) dataset.
+This analysis performs exploratory data anlaysis and statistical inference with a General Social Survey (GSS) dataset prepared for use by Coursera students.

 ## Setup